HCUM/empiano/README.md

 The recording software is only available on Windows for us.
 Another set of electrodes we tested was the [**EMBody toolkit**](#EMBody).
 We used it with two channels.
 - [**Lab Streaming Layer (LSL) framework**](#LSL-Stream)
-The RDA Connector can be used to tap the BrainVision data.
+The [BrainVisionRDA](https://github.com/labstreaminglayer/App-BrainProducts/tree/8373006a351a1f84d82f598ce0abb723caac16d8/BrainVisionRDA) Connector can be used to tap the BrainVision data.
 - **Music software**, which is able to receive and play back MIDI, for example [Waveform](#Waveform)
 - [**Virtual MIDI cable**](#MIDI), to send messages from the program to the music software.
 - **Electric-Piano**